nunezpfall2018/364final/README.md

-# SI 364 - Fall 2018 - #Nunez, Priscilla - Final Project
+# SI 364 - Fall 2018
+Nunez, Priscilla

+Final Project  https://s1364final.herokuapp.com (Heroku URL)

 ## Marvel Commic Collection App
 This app allows a user to register and be able to search for marvels movies collection for a particular year.